kvdmolen/DTIP/pages/home.md

 *This proposal is open for discussion and refinement.
 Contributions are welcome.*

-# Annex: Two Types of Credential Chains
+## Appendix: Two Types of Credential Chains

 The protocol uses two distinct types of credential chains for different purposes: